akeneo/pim-api-docs/content/rest-api/authentication.md

 }
 ```

-The response is the same as when asking for the initial token except that it contains a new `access_token` and `refresh_token`.
-You can then use the new `access_token` in every request you make to the API.
+The response is the same as when asking for the initial token, except that it contains a new `access_token` and a new `refresh_token`.
+You can then use this `access_token` for every API request you do within an hour.